openedx/open-edx-proposals/oeps/best-practices/oep-0068-bp-openfeature-toggles.rst

 OpenFeature is an open standard and ecosystem for managing feature toggles across various languages and frameworks.
 This offers a single, consistent format for managing the ubiquitous toggles in Open edX to improve their discoverability and maintenance.
+The core problem that adoption of OpenFeature addresses is the need to synchronize different toggle settings across the boundaries of repositories and processes.

 Motivation
 **********